Who Is This Credit Card Best For?

 - A modest rebate for everyday drivers: You won’t be buying any big vacations or funding shopping sprees with the rewards you get from this card.
 But if you typically buy between 50 and 74.99 gallons worth of gas each month, you could earn up to $36 back per year.
 That’s more than you’d earn if you used a general cash-back card that offered just 1% back.

 - A stronger rebate for heavy commuters and road trippers: If you drive a large car, take frequent trips out of town, or drive so far to work that you spend a good portion of your day on the freeway, you could get even more value from the Valero card.
 For example, if you regularly buy 75 gallons’ worth of gas each month, you could earn $72 back by the end of the year.
-That’s a couple of bucks better than what you’d earn if you used a general cash-back card that offers 3% back on gas.
+Assuming gas is around $2 per gallon, that’s almost $20 better than what you’d earn if you used a general cash-back card that offers 3% back on gas.

 - Available to consumers who are building their credit: If your credit history is thin or you don’t have good to excellent credit, your odds of getting approved for the Valero card may also be higher than if you set your sights on a gas card from a major bank.
 Most everyday rewards cards with gas bonuses cater to cardholders with good to excellent credit.
 Private label credit cards, by contrast, can be easier to get.